Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Introduction and motivation

-There are papers dealing with multiple testing procedures which improve on single-thresholding procedures.
-Spj{\o}tvoll \cite{Spj72}, dealing with simple null and alternative hypotheses, maximized the average power among the $M$ tests subject to a constraint on the expected number of false discoveries.
-Westfall et al.\ \cite{WesKriYou98} maximized the power in replicated clinical trials involving multiple endpoints, where an adjustment is made on the significance levels of the individual tests for each of the multiple endpoints under an FWER constraint.
-Since the optimal solution relies on knowledge of the noncentrality parameters, a Bayesian approach was used to get a handle on these noncentrality parameters.
-There were also papers that approached the problem through the notion of weighted $p$-values such as \cite{GenRoeWas06}, \cite{WasRoe06}, \cite{RubDudLaa06}, \cite{KanYeLiuAllGao09}, and \cite{RoqWie09}.
-In some of these papers, the optimal weights of the $p$-values were estimated with the aid of prior information about the distributional parameters under the alternatives.
-Interesting approaches toward the search for optimal multiple hypotheses testing procedures were those in Storey \cite{Sto07} and Storey et al.\ \cite{StoDaiLee07}, where a Neyman-Pearson approach was invoked to obtain compound procedures, and Sun and Cai \cite{SunCai07}, where oracle and adaptive compound rules were developed.
-Compound procedures are characterized by information borrowing from each of the genes, so a decision function for a specific gene will utilize information from other genes.
-Decision-theoretic and Bayesian approaches were also implemented in \cite{MulParRobRou04}, \cite{SarZhoGho08}, \cite{ScoBer06}, \cite{Efr08}, and \cite{GuiMulZha09}.
-More recently, Efron \cite{EfrAAS08} called for separate subclass analysis, while Ferkingstad, et al.\ \cite{FerFriRueThoKon08} proposed the use of external covariates, with these papers employing Bayes and empirical Bayes approaches.
+Some papers dealing with procedures exploiting the power functions are \mbox{\cite{Spj72,WesKriYou98}}.
+The use of weighted $p$-values to improve type II performance have also been explored in \cite{GenRoeWas06,WasRoe06,RubDudLaa06,KanYeLiuAllGao09,RoqWie09}.
+Other approaches for optimal procedures are those in \cite{Sto07,StoDaiLee07} which employ a Neyman--Pearson approach and \cite{SunCai07} where oracle and adaptive compound rules were obtained.
+Compound rules are characterized by information borrowing from each of the genes, so a decision function for a specific gene utilizes information from other genes.
+Decision-theoretic and Bayesian approaches were also implemented in \cite{MulParRobRou04,SarZhoGho08,ScoBer06,Efr08,GuiMulZha09}.
+More recently, \cite{EfrAAS08} argues for separate subclass analysis, while \cite{FerFriRueThoKon08} proposed use of external covariates, with the procedures having a Bayes and empirical Bayes flavor.